akcansoft/FFmpeg-Media-File-Converter/README.md

 - **Cancel Ongoing Conversions**: Stop the conversion process at any time.

 ## Requirements

 - **FFmpeg**: Ensure FFmpeg is installed on your system.
 You can download it from [FFmpeg.org](https://ffmpeg.org/).
+After downloading, extract the files and note the path to `ffmpeg.exe`.
-- **AutoHotkey v2.0**: This application requires AutoHotkey v2.0.
+- **AutoHotkey v2.0**: To review and run the source code [MediaFileConverter.ahk](https://github.com/akcansoft/FFmpeg-Media-File-Converter/blob/MediaFileConverter.ahk), AutoHotkey v2.0 must be installed.
 Download it from [AutoHotkey.com](https://www.autohotkey.com/).
+  Note: AutoHotkey installation is not required to run the `MediaFileConverter.exe` file.

 ## Installation

 1. Download `MediaFileConverter.exe` file
 2. Ensure FFmpeg is installed and note its file path (e.g., `C:\Program Files\FFmpeg\bin\ffmpeg.exe`).
+3. Place the `MediaFileConverter.exe` file in a convenient location and double-click to run it.

 ## Usage

-1. Launch the application by running the `MediaFileConverter.exe` file.
+- Launch the application by running the `MediaFileConverter.exe` file.
-2. Drag and drop media files into the application or use the "Add File" button to select files.
+- Drag and drop media files into the application or use the "Add File" button to select files.
-3. Specify the FFmpeg executable path if it is not already set.
+- Specify the FFmpeg executable path if it is not already set.
-4. Customize the FFmpeg parameters and output file extension as needed.
+- Customize the FFmpeg parameters and output file extension as needed.
-5. Click the "Convert" button to start the conversion process.
+- Click the "Convert" button to start the conversion process.
-6. Monitor the progress in the status window.
+- Monitor the progress in the status window.
 You can cancel the conversion at any time.

 ## License

-This project is licensed under the GNU AFFERO GENERAL PUBLIC License.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC License, which ensures that the source code remains open and accessible.
 See the [LICENSE](LICENSE) file for details.

 ## Author